 Misty Knight

-A critical character in Marvel Comics, Misty Knight is a skilled detective and martial artist known for her bionic arm, which gives her enhanced strength and durability.
-As a member of the “Heroes for Hire,” a fierce advocate for justice, she combines her combat skills with her investigative acumen.
-Misty embodies resilience and independence, often taking on challenges that reflect broader social issues.
-Her character has become a symbol of empowerment and strength, representing Black women in law enforcement and crime-fighting roles.
+A pivotal figure in Marvel Comics, Misty Knight is a skilled detective and martial artist best known for her signature bionic arm, which grants her enhanced strength and durability.
+As a key member of “Heroes for Hire” and a fierce advocate for justice, she masterfully blends combat skills with sharp investigative instincts.

 Monica Rambeau